 In a permissioned blockchain, choosing the right consensus protocol for permissioned blockchain depends on factors like the extent of decentralization required (For example, how much the participants in a network trust each other, the number of permissions that must be granted to all the participants to carry out important tasks on the network etc).

-Most of the time, these types of blockchains use PBFT algorithms (Practical byzantine fault tolerance) and its variants including voting and lottery-based consensus as opposed to consensus models like the Proof-of-Work consensus that are prevalent in the major permissionless public networks.
+Most of the time, these types permissioned blockchains usually use pbft algorithms (Practical byzantine fault tolerance) and its variants including voting and lottery-based consensus as opposed to consensus models like the Proof-of-Work consensus that are prevalent in the major permissionless public networks.

 The adoption of blockchain technology can provide many benefits like enhanced transparency, security and traceability to businesses in all industries.
 However, blockchain networks cannot function properly without consensus algorithms to verify each and every transaction that is being committed.
 This is why it is crucial to choose the right consensus model for your specific blockchain.